jim-easterbrook/python-exiv2/USAGE.rst

 ------------------

 Some libexiv2 functions, e.g. `Exiv2::DataBuf::data`_, return ``Exiv2::byte*``, a pointer to a block of memory.
-In python-exiv2 (earlier than v0.15.0) this is converted to an object with a buffer interface, which allows the data to be accessed without unnecessary copying:
+In python-exiv2 from v0.15.0 onwards this is converted directly to a Python memoryview_ object.
+This allows direct access to the block of memory without unnecessary copying.
+In some cases this includes writing to the data.

 .. code:: python